wooknight/phpcallgraph/readme.txt

      the Graphviz toolkit which can be downloaded at http://www.graphviz.org/ is required.

-     For Umlgraph output you need plotutil's pic2plot and the sequence.pic file from UmlGraph
+     For the 'umlgraph' output format you need pic2plot, which is part of the GNU plotutils package.

      bin/phpcallgraph [-f <string>] [-o <string>] [-r] [-d <string>] [-n] [-p] [-a <string>] [-v] [-g] [-h] [--] <string:sources> [<string:sources> ...]